-For developing the evaluation framework, the first step was to conduct a pair wise comparison for the selected performance indicators classified or grouped into 5 criteria and 25 sub criteria.
+For developing the evaluation framework, the first step was to conduct a pair wise comparison for the selected performance indicators classified or grouped into 7 criteria and 20 sub criteria.
 For this, 23 participants from LGED were interviewed for the AHP data collection work or collecting responses for the pairwise comparisons.
-The questionnaire for the AHP is presented in appendix 10.5.
 Each participant was approached individually to record their response.
 Responses were collected in paper forms and then digited in datasheet for assessment.
 To prioritize the performance criteria and sub criteria, this pairwise comparison was conducted for LGED officials from various levels from various units of LGED.
 The responses from the experts are used for developing relative weightage of each criterion, a comparison matrix was developed through AHP.

-The AHP comparison matrix and derived weightage is presented below,
+The AHP derived weightage for criteria and sub criteria (for short term phase) are presented below,